Free Kitchen Hacks eBook

 This post may contain affiliate links.
 Please read my disclosure policy.

-Ready to jump on the bandwagon and indulge in the Ramen trend?
-Perfecting this recipe totally reignited my love for these skinny little noodles in a hot, flavorful broth.
+Ready to warm up with an elevated hot bowl of ramen?
+Perfecting this Vegetarian Ramen with Tofu recipe totally reignited my love for these skinny little noodles in a hot, flavorful broth.

-But I can promise you my adult attempt at Ramen is much better than a microwaveable pre-packaged cube of dry noodles cooked with tap water and a packet of salty dust.
-This broth has so much complex flavor, and you can really taste every note.
+So, I wanted my adult attempt at instant ramen to be much better than a microwaveable pre-packaged cube of dry noodles cooked with tap water and a packet of salty dust and hot sauce.
+Plus, I needed to make it vegetarian to fit my current dietary preferences.

-Vegetarian Ramen Ingredients
+Instant Ramen with Tofu Ingredients

 Here’s everything you’ll need for the Tofu: